-Over the last few months, there have been many debates on proposed health care bills in the Senate.
+Over the last few months, there have been many bills introduced where the Senate debates healthcare.
 These bills were created to “repeal and replace” the Affordable Care Act, also known as Obamacare, and drop protections for people with pre-existing conditions, disabilities, and long term illnesses.
 All types of people are affected by these new rules, with a large percentage being children and seniors.

 Since I have a pre-existing (congenital) condition, I have been following coverage of these healthcare bills.
 I’ve been watching the news, reading articles online, and following senators on Twitter.
 As I reflected on this, I thought about how I am following the healthcare debates much like a fan would follow a football game.
 Here are some of the parallels I noticed.